panithi-t/nyc-development-land-fed-rates-analysis/docs/MARKET_REPORT.md

 While historical patterns provide valuable insights, future market behavior may be influenced by:
 - Changes in development regulations
 - Infrastructure improvements
-- Economic cycle evolution
-- Borough-specific development patterns
-- Zoning changes and policy updates

----

-*Note: All figures based on analysis of 1,299 transactions from 2018-2024.
-Past performance does not guarantee future results.*